 CDA Dollar-For-Dollar Matching: For the first and second child, the government will make a dollar-for-dollar matching when parents top up their child’s CDA, up to $3,000.
 This amount increases to $9,000 for the third and fourth child, and $15,000 for the fifth and subsequent child.

 MediSave Grant: All Singaporean babies will also receive a $4,000 grant in their MediSave Account.
+This sum is deposited in the newborn’s CPF MediSave account, which is automatically created after birth registration.

 In total, a Singapore family having their first child can expect $18,000 in cash, top-ups, and grants.